-Austin, TX 78745-1635
+Austin, TX 78745

-public performance/concert $7000 - $10000
+public performance/concert $7,000 - $10,000

-school performance $1500 - $4000
+school performance $1,500 - $4,000

-public performance/concert $2000 - $6000
+public performance/concert $3,500 - $7,500

-school performance $1500 - $4000
+school performance $300 - $1,000

 Texas Boys Choir

-The Texas Boys Choir is an auditioned, professional 4-part choir composed of boys ages 10-18.
-The Choir has been an educational and performing institution since 1946 and has since continued to provide any boy, regardless of socioeconomic or ethnic background, a structured environment in which to learn the fundamentals of world-class vocal performance.
-Throughout its history, the Choir has traveled the world over, performing before popes, presidents, and kings.
+The Texas Boys Choir is an auditioned, professional, treble choir composed of boys ages 10-15.
+The choir has been an educational and performance institution since 1946 and has since continued to provide any boy, regardless of socioeconomic or ethnic background, a structured environment in which to learn the fundamentals of world-class vocal performance.
+Throughout its history, the choir has traveled the world, performing before popes, presidents and kings.
 TBC has appeared on national television and radio broadcasts.
 With numerous awards, including two GRAMMYs and more than 40 professional recordings, TBC continues to maintain its reputation as one of the premier boychoirs in the world.
-The first half of a typical program is sacred/classical and includes liturgical music, mass excerpts, and such composers as Bach, Brahms, Bruckner, and Britten.
-A typical second half is lighter fare,including Americana/patriotic, pop, spirituals, western, folk, and world traditions.
-Some past/current favorites are: "American Tribute," "Star Wars Medley," "Bohemian Rhapsody," "Soon Ah Will be Done," "Ring of Fire," and "The Blessing."
-In addition TBC has selections for holidays and special events.
+A typical program will feature a wide range of musical styles, from sacred and classical music to lighter fare, such as music from Americana/patriotic, spiritual, western, folk and world traditions.
+TBC also has selections appropriate for holidays and special events.
 Photo by Texas Center for Arts and Academics.

-3901 S. Hulen Street
+3901 S Hulen St.

 Fort Worth, TX 76109

-public performance/concert $1 - $6500
+public performance/concert $0 - $10,000

-school performance $1 - $3000
+school performance $0 - $1,000

 1708 Houston St